ntzwilly/Natours/README.md

 ## Acknowledgments

 Builded my copy for this online course: ADVANCED CSS AND SASS.
 Copyright © by Jonas Schmedtmann.
 You are 100% allowed to use this website for both personal and commercial use, but NOT to claim it as your own design.
-A credit to the original author, Jonas Schmedtmann!
+A credit to the original author, Jonas Schmedtmann, is of course highly appreciated!